phpdave7/public_codex/apache_core_protection/README.md

 # Apache Core Dump Protection Example

 This example demonstrates how to configure Apache so that core dump files cannot be downloaded.
-The `Dockerfile` builds a container running Apache with a custom configuration in `httpd.conf` that denies access to files starting with `core`.
+The `Dockerfile` adds a small configuration snippet that is included in Apache's default `httpd.conf` to deny access to files starting with `core`.

 ## Usage